-Multi-vase
+Multi-Vase

 In multi-vase classes, the individual blooms or vases will be pointed as above.
-However, before this is done, the exhibit as a whole should be marked out of an additional 10% of the total points available.
+However, before this is done, the exhibit should be marked out of an additional 10% of the total points available.
 These points should be allocated equally between:

-a. - the coverage of colour combinations within the limits of the class as defined in the schedule.

-b. - the overall presentation of the exhibit.
+- a.
+The coverage of colour combinations within the limits of the class as defined in the schedule. - b.
+The overall presentation of the exhibit.

-For example in a class calling for six cultivars, one stem of each, the individual blooms will be worth a maximum total of 600 points.
+For example, in a class calling for six cultivars, one stem of each, the individual blooms will be worth a maximum total of 600 points.
 The judge will therefore award up to 30 points for coverage and up to 30 points for presentation.

-In a multibloom class of six vases, three blooms per vase, 1860 points will be available.
+In a multi-bloom class of six vases, three blooms per vase, 1860 points will be available.
 The judge will award up to 93 points for colour coverage, and 93 points for presentation.